 Click here to view other past requests

-Just as you can re-build a house when it falls down, so too can you re-establish integrity if you fall away from it's blessings.
+8) Just as you can re-build a house when it falls down, you too can you re-establish integrity if you fall away from its blessing.
 Note that in reality if a house must be rebuilt, it does not happen in a matter of hours or days.
+It is a process.

-Integrity can also be considered as a plant.
+10) Integrity can also be considered as a plant.
 It is planted as a seed in youth by loved ones, watered in childhood by the individual and eventually blossoms in adulthood producing fruit.
 The more you water it throughout life, the more it grows and blooms.
-Just as it is with plants, if neglected at any point, it WILL wither and die.
+As with plants, if neglected at any point, it WILL wither and die.
 If your plant has died, simply plant a new seed.
 Water it daily and make sure it gets plenty of sun!
 Note that a plant does not blossom immediately but must go through a life cycle first.
-So, getting familiar with integrity will take a while.
+So, getting familiar with how integrity works will take a while.

-One thing you can almost always count on in life; if it's worth anything of real value, it will probably not be easy.
+One thing you can almost always count on in life; if it is worth anything of real value, it will probably not be easy.

-- allow for decisions that may compromise personal belief and faith
+- will not allow for decisions which may compromise personal belief and faith

-- be an easy decision for all situations
+- will not be an easy decision for all situations

-- be Disneyland and roses all the time
+- will not be Disneyland-and-roses all the time

-- give in to peer pressure simply because "everyone's doing it"
+- will not give in to peer pressure simply because "everyone is doing it"

-- give up on you--you can always re-establish integrity by making a conscious effort to re-build what past mistakes have broken down
+- will not give up on you; you can always re-establish integrity by making a conscious effort to re-build what past mistakes have broken down

-- in an obvious way come to the rescue of a person
+- will not in an obvious way come to the rescue of a person

-Integrity always, without exception benefits a person, but the benefit is NOT always immediately recognizable.
+19) Integrity always, without exception, benefits a person.
+Unfortunately the benefits integrity may offer are NOT always immediately obvious.
 In fact, some times the benefits of Integrity are not obvious for many years down the road.
-It's possible for a person to live most of their lives and not see the benefits of integrity until late in life.
-It's different for everyone and doesn't mean it's better or worse for you.
-It just means it's different for you, that's all.
+It is possible for a person to live most of their lives and not see the benefits of integrity until later in life.
+It is different for everyone and does not mean it is better or worse for you.
+It simply means it is different for you.